Domestic and international regulations require OeKB to ensure projects fulfil environmental and social criteria.

 OeKB's environmental and social assessment procedure

-In addition to the OECD “Common Approaches”, we are also committed to the Sustainability Policy of the Export Promotion Procedure.
+In addition to the OECD “Common Approaches”, we are also committed to the Sustainability Strategy of the Export Promotion Procedure.
 Pursuant to the Austrian guidelines, we also consider positive impacts on the environment and society in the overall assessment of the project.

 Social responsibility